jakobgetz/wat-the-wasm.nvim/README.md

 # wat-the-wasm.nvim

-Expolore WebAssembly Text.
-View WebAssembly Text how it is assembled to WebAssembly.
+Explore WebAssembly Text and how it gets assembled into the WebAssembly binary.

 ## Install